NMO13/earclipper/README.md

 ##Description

 Earclipper is a library for triangulating arbitrary convex/non-convex polygons.
-EarClipper is written in C# and implements the paper [Triangulation By EarClipping] (https://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf) by David Eberly.
+Earclipper is written in C# and implements the paper [Triangulation By EarClipping] (https://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf) by David Eberly.

 ##Features